How Michael K. Williams helped Baltimore rapper DDM find his voice

 That isolated incident was, in part, indicative of the unwavering figure Omar proved to be throughout the series, but some of his most admirable qualities came to the forefront during the aftermath of the heist.
 In the next couple episodes it becomes apparent that one of the accomplices, Brandon, is Omar’s lover.
 Through their interactions, a delicate and loving layer of the feared robber was beginning to be exposed.
 And when Brandon was killed in dramatic and gruesome fashion in retaliation for the stickup, it sent Omar on a grief-driven rampage.

-Williams’ ability to bring true three-dimensional depth to Omar made him one of television’s great characters.
+Williams’s ability to bring true three-dimensional depth to Omar made him one of television’s great characters.
 He did the same in his many roles after “The Wire,” which is why his death in early September at age of 54 continues to resonate.
 But his impact on one Baltimore rapper who, at the time of “The Wire’s” first season was an 18-year-old trying to make a way for himself in the local music scene, was particularly profound.

 In the mid-to-late 2000s, DDM was a mainstay in Baltimore’s underground battle rap community.
 He gained the respect of his peers through sharp punchlines and seething details about how his opponents were inferior as competition.
 But in terms of relatability, he felt at times like he was on an island within that rap ecosystem.
-For inspiration he looked to Williams’ portrayal of Omar as the persona he needed to fashion himself after when facing hardened crowds.
+For inspiration he looked to Williams’s portrayal of Omar as the persona he needed to fashion himself after when facing hardened crowds.
 After all, DDM saw more parallels between himself and Omar than he did the majority of his rap peers.

 Like Omar, he grew up gay in the ’hoods of West Baltimore, determined to not be a victim to the rough environment surrounding him — despite the almost-guaranteed scrutiny he would face for being his full self.
 “In the character I saw someone who had to have a certain face to the world if you wanted to be taken legitimately,” DDM, now 36, said while crouched over a raggedy wooden picnic table at Baltimore’s Druid Hill Park, a few days after Williams’s death.
 “That’s where I felt a connection to the character as far as my music is concerned because Omar was aggressive, he could tussle, he was a straight shooter.
 That’s how I was when I was doing battles.
 A Viking.
 I fashioned myself a lot after that character.”

 The connection was so strong that in 2012, after his battling days were over and “The Wire” had been off the air for four years, DDM started to promote an upcoming project titled “The Ballad of Omar.”
 The cover was fitting for the times: DDM’s head appeared to be Photoshopped onto the body of trenchcoat-wearing, shotgun-toting Omar, complete with a fake scar to mimic the one Williams had that stretched from the middle of his forehead to his right cheek.
-But the mixtape never came out.
+But the mix tape never came out.
 Instead, DDM started to establish himself in the Central Baltimore scene where transplants and native artists operating on the fringes of musical genres tend to congregate.

 Midway through the 2010s he and local producer Paul Hutson formed a duo called Bond St. District and released two projects that joined DDM’s hard-nosed rapping with production that bounced from J Dilla-esque boom bap to songs that borrowed from indie rock and disco.
 In 2019 he released “Beautiful Gowns,” an album that exuded freedom and unbridled fun.
 Though Omar had provided a foundation for DDM to fashion himself after in the early stages of his career, the world that he’d found himself in after his battling days didn’t require the same tough exterior.